 Multidisciplinary teams become involved to help determine the child’s distinctive strengths and needs.
 This team includes parents and other family members, educational diagnostician, school psychologist, or a teacher depending on the state where it is conducted.

 An array of data types, assessment instruments and methods are used during this stage in order to create an accurate report later used to determine the correct path for the student.
 If the final decision is that the child has a disability that requires special education, a baseline of performance is determined.

 Step 4: Eligibility

-The information gathered during the assessment stage is used to categorize those who have a disability and are eligible for special education services.
+The information gathered during the assessment stage is used to categorize those who have a disability and are eligible for special education services based on IDEA- Individuals With Disabilities Education Act.
 The IEP committee creates different elements of the services required to plan and deliver an appropriate education framework.
 Students who do not meet the qualifications for special education services remain in the traditional classroom setting.